danger/danger-js/docs/usage/gitlab.html.md

 }
 ```

-The DSL is expansive, you can see all the details inside the [Danger JS Reference][ref], but the TLDR is:
+The DSL is expansive, you can see all the details inside the [Danger JS Reference](https://danger.systems/js/reference.html), but the TLDR is:

 ```ts
 danger.gitlab.